Key Concepts

 Tier: 2

 Why it matters Without provenance, you can’t reliably reproduce failures or prove that a loop ran under the constraints you think it did.
+You also lose the ability to explain how the rules themselves changed.

 Immutable Infrastructure